danrusei/danube/README.md

 ![Producers  Consumers](https://dev-state.com/danube_docs/architecture/img/producers_consumers.png "Producers Consumers")

-You can combine the [Subscription Type mechanisms](docs/04-Queuing_PubSub_messaging.md) in order to obtain message queueing or fan-out pub-sub messaging systems.
+You can combine the [Subscription Type mechanisms](https://dev-state.com/danube_docs/architecture/Queuing_PubSub_messaging/) in order to obtain message queueing or fan-out pub-sub messaging systems.

+Currently, the Danube client libraries are written in:

+* [Rust Client](https://crates.io/crates/danube-client) - the Rust [examples](danube-client/examples/) on how to create and use the Producers / Consumers
-Check-out [the examples](danube-client/examples/) on how to create and use Producers and Consumers.
-The client is written in Rust.
-A GO client may arive soon.
+* [Go Client](https://pkg.go.dev/github.com/danrusei/danube-go) - the Go [examples](https://github.com/danrusei/danube-go/tree/main/examples) on how to create and use the Producers / Consumers

-**⚠️ The messsaging platform is currently under active development and may have missing or incomplete functionalities.
-Use with caution.**
+### Community supported clients

+Contributions in other languages, such as Python, Java, etc., are also greatly appreciated.
+If there are any I'll add in this section.

 ## Development environment

 I'm continuously working on enhancing and adding new features. **Contributions are welcome**, and you can also report any issues you encounter.
-The client library is currently written in Rust, with a Go client potentially coming soon.
-Contributions in other languages, such as Python, Java, etc., are also greatly appreciated.

-If you want to contribute to any of the following crates:
+The crates part of the Danube workspace:

 * danube-broker - The main crate, danube pubsub platform
 * danube-admin - Admin CLI designed for interacting with and managing the Danube cluster